solsgiga/gilgallegos/README.md

 ### 📫 Get in touch

-- LinkedIn: [LinkedIn URL]
+- LinkedIn: [www.linkedin.com/in/gil-g-a7703237a]
-- Email: email@domain.com
+- Email: solsgiga@gmail.com
-- Personal website:
 ---